It's a victory of party workers, teachings of Bhindranwale, says Simranjit Singh Mann after winning Sangrur by-polls | Politics

 It is a victory of party workers and the teachings of Jarnail Singh Bhindranwale, said Simranjit Singh Mann after winning the Sangrur Lok Sabha by-poll on Sunday.
 He also said that he will raise the issues of the "Indian Army committing atrocities in Kashmir," "killing of tribal people in Bihar and Chhattisgarh calling them Naxalites."

-Notably, Bhindranwale was the head of the Sikh religious sect Damdami Taksal.
-He was in the Indian Army and was stripped of his rank and court-martialled on corruption charges.
-He joined the Khalistani movement in 1984 and was killed in the Operation Blue Star launched by the Army at the Golden Temple Complex.
+Notably, Jarnail Singh Bhindranwale was a religious leader and political revolutionary.
+He led a violent Pakistan-backed campaign for a separate Sikh state.
+In 1982, he moved into the Golden Temple complex, gathered like-minded followers and allegedly stocked weapons.
+The then Prime Minister Indira Gandhi ordered Operation Blue Star to check these activities.
+This led to a confrontation with the military in 1984 and he and several others were killed.
 Mann, who was a candidate from Shiromani Akali Dal (Amritsar) won the by-poll defeating Aam Aadmi Party's candidate in Sangrur, the home turf of Chief Minister Bhagwant Singh Mann.

 Speaking to the media after his victory, he said, "It is a historic victory with which all the parties including BJP, Akali Dal, Congress, AAP will be perplexed because we have won after a long time.
 We will oppose the political parties in Parliament.
 Now there will be protests against us because we were mocked that we will not be able to win."
 "It's a win of our party workers and of the teachings that Sant Jarnail Singh Bhindranwale has given.
 The Sikh community is very upset with the death of Deep Singh Sidhu and Sidhu Moose Wala and now the Indian government will not behave in the same way that it is behaving with the Muslims, like their localities are being questioned, like the Indian Army is committing atrocities in Kashmir and killing Muslims on a daily basis.
 The tribal people in Bihar and Chhattisgarh are being shot dead calling them Naxalites.
 I will meet the candidate who is contesting for the presidential poll and discuss this," Mann said.